28 June 2022 | NewsCOVID-19 vaccine booster dose protects against Omicron severe disease, study confirmsRead the full article

-Jane is a Senior Lecturer in Public Health at the University of Technology Sydney (UTS).
-She has an interest in health and wellbeing across the life stages, especially during pregnancy and childhood.
+Jane is a National Health and Medical Research Council (NHMRC) Fellow and Senior Lecturer in Public Health at the University of Technology Sydney (UTS).
+She has an interest in health and well-being across the life stages.
 Jane's current work looks at decision making, communication, vaccination and outcomes from infectious disease.
-She believes in sharing research to help parents make the best decision they can for their family.
-Jane is a member of the steering committee for the Collaboration on Social Science and Immunisation (COSSI) group and the Australian Regional Immunisation Alliance (ARIA).

-PhD, M Sc Med (Clinical Epidemiology), BSc (Biomedical)
+PhD, MSc Med (Clinical Epidemiology), BSc (Biomedical)

 PhD, MPH, Dip Health Sci (Nursing), Midwifery Cert